-Coco Walk in Bangkok is a lively little alleyway off Phayathai Road in the heart of the city, perfectly set up some bar hopping, Thai-style.
-The small soi of bars, pubs and restaurants lies in the shadow of the huge Ratchathewi BTS Skytrain Station, meaning that although this might not be the most picturesque drinking spot in town, it’s certainly one of the most convenient – especially if you’re staying in the one of dozens of hotels in the surrounding Pratunam or Ratchathewi area.
+Coco Walk in Bangkok is a lively little alleyway off Phayathai Road in the heart of the city that’s perfectly set up for bar hopping, Thai-style.
+This small soi of bars, pubs and restaurants lies in the shadow of the huge Ratchathewi BTS Skytrain Station – although this might not be the most picturesque drinking spot in town, it’s certainly one of the most convenient, especially if you’re staying in one of the dozens of hotels in the surrounding Pratunam or Ratchathewi area.

 Particularly popular with university students, some might turn their noses up at Coco Walk’s slightly ‘rough around the edges’ feel (it’s been around for decades), but that’s all part of its unpretentious, loveable and quintessentially Thai charm.